 Put the two eggs in a measuring cup and lightly beat them.
 Fill the measuring cup to the one cup mark with half and half.
 Then add an additional 1/2 cup of half and half.
 In other words, you’ll be using 1.5 cups of half and half less the amount of the two eggs.

 I used the basic cycle and the medium crust setting.

 Make sure you check on the dough after five or ten minutes of kneading.
 It should be a round ball.
-If it’s too dry add liquid a tablespoon at a time until the dough balls up.
+If it’s too dry add liquid a teaspoon at a time until the dough balls up.
 If it looks too wet, add flour a tablespoon at a time until it looks as expected.

 This bread smells heavenly while it toasts, filling the room with scents of cinnamon and nutmeg.
 Add some cream cheese and you’re in heaven!!